M.A. in Addiction Counselling

 Start Date: Sept 2023

 The M.A in Addiction Counselling is designed for practitioners who hold a Level 8 degree in health or human science areas and who wish to specialise in Addiction Counselling.
 It is attractive to professionals who, for example, work with diverse and marginalised groups of people with addiction difficulties or are experiencing social exclusion because of the consequences of addiction.
 The primary focus of this programme is for working with individuals and groups but also at community and policy levels as leaders in their field.

 This programme is designed for those who wish to access evidence-based interventions and create opportunities for high-quality treatment experiences for all who need them.
 Modules within the course are designed to build personal capacity, collaborative problem-solving skills, and an understanding of the systems and context within which clients and their families may be best supported.

-All of the taught modules are designed to support learners to apply all these elements of learning during the 150 hours of client work which is required within the Practicum module as well as in the completion of a dissertation.
+All of the taught modules are designed to support learners to apply all these elements of learning during the 120 hours of client work which is required within the Professional Practice module as well as in the completion of a dissertation.
 The programme combines both theory and practical skills in a way that supports the academic and professional development of the learner.